 In most skilled trades, you need to serve your time as an apprentice before you can become fully qualified.
 When it comes to electrician apprenticeships, it’s no different.

 Under the watchful eye and guidance of a Journeyman or Master Electrician, you’ll learn the skills of the trade on the job—and get paid for doing it.

 Why Do You Need to Do an Electrician Apprenticeship Program?

 Theory has its place (as we’ll discuss later when we look at electrician school), but there’s no substitute for real life, practical experience.

-By completing an apprenticeship you’re showing potential employers you are dedicated to the job, have the ability to do it, and have mastered the basics of the trade.
+By completing an apprenticeship, you’re showing potential employers that you are dedicated to the job, possess the ability to do it, and have mastered the basics of the trade.

 Plus, legally, you have to do it if you want to become a fully qualified electrician.

 You’ll start by being an extra pair of hands on site, similar to a laborer.
 You’ll be expected to turn up on time, do as you’re told, and not complain about anything.
 Your typical duties will include passing tools to the journeyman/master and cleaning and tidying.
 While you’re doing this, you’ll be expected to learn as much as possible—soaking up everything you see and hear.